Why Erasmus+?

 After the application deadline, the Erasmus+ coordinators will evaluate the complete applications according to the following selection criteria:

-- 25%: the study/research plan is well composed; it is appropriate for the duration of the stay; the course recognition seems realistic; student still has sufficient ECTS available that can be recognized
+- is the study/research plan well researched; is it appropriate for the duration of the stay; does the recognition of courses seem realistic; does the student still have sufficient ECTS outstanding that can be recognised, etc.?

-- 10%: (sufficient) language skills according to the requirements of the partner institution
+- Language knowledge – 10%: sufficient language skills according to the requirements of the partner institution

 You have received a spot at the host institution.
 Now you have to prepare for your stay abroad.
 Here you will learn more about the steps you have to take before your stay abroad.